 ANGELA SLATTER Vigil.
 Reviewed by Folly Gleeson

-The mixing of genres in Vigil makes a very rich pudding.
+Vigil makes a very rich pudding.

 Neil Gaiman and Ben Aaronovitch have both blended crime and fantasy in a very seductive fashion and Angela Slatter has done the same with this tale of the crimes that result from a clash of the Weyrd and the Normal, set in Brisbane – she calls it Brisneyland.